 Feast your eyes on thousands of flamingos at Lake Bogoria.

-Think pink while visiting Lake Bogoria National Reserve, which is set in Kenya’s Rift Valley and protects the flamingos and other birds in the plains and hills surrounding the lake.
+Take a visit to Lake Bogoria National Reserve in Kenya’s Rift Valley for sensational sights of flamingos.
+This area protects these and many other species of birds in the plains and hills surrounding the lake.

 The warm alkaline waters encourage an unusual blue-green algae to flourish, and it is this abundant food source that attracts hundreds of thousands of pink flamingos to the lake making it an unmissable sight at certain times of the year.

-The flamingo gets its pinkish color from the plankton it eats and sometimes stands on one leg (though no one is quite sure why).
+The flamingo gets its pinkish color from the plankton it eats.
+They are famous for balancing on one leg for long periods of time (though no one is quite sure why).

 No, that’s not a mini leopard— it’s a serval cat!